Mathematical modeling of antigenicity for HIV dynamics

-The overall behavior of all the systems studied above (including ours if $N=1$) allows the fields to remain non-negative and be attracted by some fixed points.
+\monitem The overall behavior of all the systems studied above (including ours if $N=1$) allows the fields to remain non-negative and be attracted by some fixed points.
 So all these models predict convergence to some fixed point which is never immuno-suppresed ($T=0$).
 We consider this to be a major drawback for the long term modeling of HIV infection.
-This opinion is shared by the authors of Pastore and Zubelli (2008) and they propose modifications to the Nowak-Baugham models enabling the longer term evolution modeling.
+This opinion is shared by the authors of \cite{Pastore_Zubelli} and they propose modifications to the Nowak-Bangham models enabling the longer term evolution modeling.